-At NHS ConfedExpo 2023, we have a strand of mini-theatre spaces on the Feature Zones dedicated to sharing focused examples of improvement practice or case studies that can be adapted and adopted across other organisations and/or specialties.
+At NHS ConfedExpo 2024, we have a strand of Learning Theatres dedicated to sharing focused examples of improvement practice or case studies that can be adapted and adopted across other organisations and/or specialties.

 2 minutes - Introduction to key issue of session

 25 minutes - Presentation on a single area of improvement practice, to set out how their work can be adapted and adopted

 3 minutes - Summary of session and key takeaways